Free Tax Calculators for 2025 & 2026

 Launch ToolSales Tax Calculator

-Add sales tax to a purchase price or back it out of a total -- enter any rate for any state.
+Add sales tax to a purchase, or back it out of a total — any rate, any state.

 Launch ToolState Income Tax by State